open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 - `compression`[no default]: the compression algorithm used when exporting telemetry data to file.
 Supported compression algorithms:`zstd`
 - `flush_interval`[default: 1s]: `time.Duration` interval between flushes.
 See [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) for valid formats.
 NOTE: a value without unit is in nanoseconds and `flush_interval` is ignored and writes are not buffered if `rotation` is set.

+- `group_by_attribute` enables writing to separate files based on a resource attribute.

+  - sub_path_resource_attribute: [no default]: specifies the name of the resource attribute that contains the subpath of the file to write to.
+The final path will be prefixed with the `path` config value.
+When this value is set, rotation setting is ignored.
+  - delete_sub_path_resource_attribute: [default: false]: if set to true, the resource attribute specified in `sub_path_resource_attribute` config value is removed from the telemetry data before writing it to a file.
+  - max_open_files: [default: 100]: specifies the maximum number of open file descriptors for the output files.
+  - discard_if_attribute_not_found: [default: false]: if set to true, and the processed resource does not have the resource attribute specified in `sub_path_resource_attribute`, the telemetry data is discarded.
+  - default_sub_path: [default: "MISSING"]: value is used when the processed resource does not have the resource attribute specified in `sub_path_resource_attribute`, and `discard_if_attribute_not_found` is set to false.
+If `discard_if_attribute_not_found` is set to true, this setting is ignored.
+  - auto_create_directories: [default: true] when enabled, if the directory of the destination file does not exist, will create the directory.
+If set to false and the directory does not exists, the write will fail and return an error.

 ## File Rotation
 Telemetry data is exported to a single file by default.